Top 36 Christmas Gifts 8 Year Old Boys Will Love

 Softy Volleyball - Indoor Practice Ball for Kids

-Why we like it: Zero broken lamps, constant volleyball practice
+Why I like it: Zero broken lamps, constant volleyball practice

 Rain hammered our windows while my son spiked his twentieth serve into the basement ceiling.
 No cringe, no crash.
 This soft volleyball bounces realistically but forgives wild hits completely.
 He practices footwork between couch and coffee table now.